NotAShelf/nyx/README.md

 [flake-parts]: https://flake.parts
 [impermanence]: https://github.com/nix-community/impermanence

+- **Flakes enabled** - leans heavily into flake-exclusive features of Nix
 - **All-in-one** - Servers, desktops, laptops, virtual machines and anything you can think of.
 Managed in one place.
   - **Sane Defaults** - The modules attempt to bring the most sane defaults,